-Local Educational Agency (LEA) Name Contact Name and Title Email and Phone Hume Lake Charter School Jeff Kirchner jkirchner@humelakecharter.org Tume Lake Charter School Principal/Superintendent (559) 305-7565
+Local Educational Agency (LEA) Name Contact Name and Title Email and Phone HUME Lake Charter School jkirchner@humelakecharter.org (559) 305-7565

+Plan Summary 2023-24

-Plan Summary 2022-23 General Information
+General Information

-A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+\ description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.

 Hume Lake Charter School is located inside the Sequoia National Forest and its host facility, or landlord, is Hume Lake Christian Camps.
 The school serves a fluctuating student population size from year to year.
-In the 2021-22 school year, HLCS began the year with 63 students, as of the writing of this plan has 60 students, but expects a slight decrease for the 2022-23 school year.
-This attrition was due primarily to a large senior class, a small incoming group of kindergartners, and multiple families moving out of the community.
+In the 2022-23 school year, HLCS began the year with 56 students, as of the writing of this plan has 52 students, but expects no change in enrollment for the 2023-24 school year.
 The majority of students attending HLCS are children of families who live in the Hume Lake community, either children of families who work for the camp, or children of families who live in the subdivision of privately owned cabins.
 A small, but growing, portion of HLCS' student population comes from outside the Hume Lake Community, from as far away as Squaw Valley, CA.

 Hume Lake Charter is the only public school located within approximately 40 miles from its location.
 The other closest public schools are in the town of Dunlap, CA. HLCS has a staff of qualified and dedicated teachers who are an integral part of the high-quality education provided by the school.
 A "College Bound" atmosphere pervades the school, from the early grades through the high school.
 HLCS offers a repertoire of UC a-g approved courses, small class sizes, and differentiated instruction to meet the needs of all students.
 HLCS provides a safe and unique environment for student learning, owing to its location surrounded by a national forest.
-HLCS was chosen as a California Honor Roll School from 2017-19.
+HLCS is hopeful to once again given a 6-year accreditation term by WASC after our self-study visit concluded in April.

 HLCS provides differentiated instruction delivered in small class settings by qualified and committed teachers.
 Teachers strive diligently to meet the needs of each and every student, including those within unduplicated populations.
 Hiring and maintaining highly qualified and experienced teachers in a remote setting, where teacher pay is lower than in other communities within the county, can prove a challenging task for the board and administration.
-Several key strengths of HLCS include: its college-bound atmosphere which includes dual enrollment at the collegiate level, online texts and programs used throughout all grade levels at the school, a 1-1 Chromebook ratio for all students, significantly increased internet bandwidth (making online learning and assessment more accessible), and a "Career Pathways" shadowing and internship program offering a variety of options for high school students to explore and examine possible careers.
+Several key strengths of HLCS include: its college-bound atmosphere which includes dual enrollment at the collegiate level, online texts and programs used throughout all grade levels at the school, a 1:1 Chromebook ratio for all students, significantly increased internet bandwidth (making online learning and assessment more accessible), and a "Career Pathways" shadowing and internship program offering a variety of options for high school students to explore and examine possible careers.
 Additionally, the school has maintained its ability to meet the needs of its special education population by hiring an on-site case manager and classroom teacher.
 Using a push-in model rather than a pull-out model whenever possible, the school is increasingly serving students in the least restrictive environment on an ongoing basis.
-In fact, the 2021-22 school year saw the highest number and percentage of our student population receiving special education services to date.
 Finally, HLCS students have historically performed very well on standardized testing as evidenced by the results of Smarter Balanced Assessments since 2015.
-The academic success of our students in also documented using other local assessments, such as benchmarks and data provided by programs such as IXL and Wonders reading, and show continued success on CAASPP data for the 2021-22 school year that is not yet accessible to the public.
+The academic success of our students in also documented using other local assessments, such as benchmarks and data provided by programs such as IXL and Wonders reading, and continued success, compared with state averages, on CAASPP data for the 2022-23 school year that is not yet accessible to the public.